Batman: Cataclysm: Plot

 Seismologist Dr. Jolene Relazzo believes the Gotham area is due for a major earthquake as her gear begins registering hits nearing the city.
-The Oracle (Barbara Gordon) loses connection with the Batcave at 7:03 p.m. while giving a report when a 7.6 earthquake hits Gotham City.
+Oracle loses connection with the Batcave at 7:03 p.m. while giving a report when a 7.6 earthquake hits Gotham City.
 Batman is swept up by the rising currents from an underground stream and Alfred falls into the cave from the crumbling Wayne Manor above.
-The Oracle heads to Gotham City Police Department HQ to find her father and rally the troops.
+Oracle heads to Gotham City Police Department HQ to find her father and rally the troops.

 Shortly after the quake, it appears Wayne-owned buildings are the only ones left without major structural damage.
 Bruce Wayne had seen to it that all of his buildings were quake-proof up to 8.5.
 However, unable to quake-proof his own home without exposing his secrets as Batman, Wayne Manor and the Batcave are destroyed.
 With all the exits blocked, Batman straps on scuba gear and promises Alfred that he will be back soon.
 Barbara Gordon rallies the police force, and Detective Harvey Bullock finds Commissioner Gordon.
 At 8:52 p.m., the first aftershock hits.

 Dick Grayson (Nightwing) learns of the earthquake from TV while at work.
 He bolts, grabs a boat, and heads to his former home.
 Taken aback by the sheer destruction in Gotham City, he begins helping victims trapped under a collapsed highway as soon as he gets ashore.

 Azrael and Nomoz arrive in Gotham City by helicopter to deliver Bane to the GCPD.
 After the quake hits, Bane escapes.
 Azrael tracks and captures him after he kills two civilians in a bank.

 Helena Bertinelli is on the subway when the quake hits.
 She quickly changes into her Huntress costume and begins getting survivors to safety.
 Batman surfaces in Gotham Harbor and is horrified by seeing the city he loves in flames.

 The Catwoman was stealing night-vision binoculars for an upcoming job when the department store is destroyed by the earthquake.
 After having a young girl die in her arms, she begins getting the survivors to safety.
 Later, she starts tracking Poison Ivy and stops her from spreading super-fertilizer into Gotham City's water supply.

 Robin (Tim Drake) performs CPR on Lady Shiva as Dava attacks Dorrance and his men.
 Shiva is revived by the drug still in Robin's system.
 Dava is shot in the melee and Shiva goes berserk on Dorrance's people.
 Robin gets Dava to her people and leaves her there.
 Tim's flight home is diverted to Blüdhaven.
 He sees Gotham City on fire from the plane.
 He steals a motorcycle and heads toward his home.